aws/aws-toolkit-vscode/docs/UI_E2E_Test.md

 2. Import utilities from `../utils/`
 3. Use helpers from `../helpers/`
 4. Follow existing patterns for setup/cleanup

+#### Writing New Helpers

+1. Plan out abstractions/helpers after confirming current helpers are not viable
+2. Create helper file in `../helpers/`
+3. Following existing pattens for helper conventions and parameters

 #### Example Test Structure